developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/setup/index.md

 * Through the [SimulScan API](../../api) from within a custom Android app
 * By using the [SimulScan Demo App](../demo), which exposes all features except the ability to save acquired data

 **To [activate SimulScan](/simulscan/1-1/guide/setup/#activatesimulscan)**, simply select it as an Input Plug-in from within DataWedge, an app that comes with every Zebra device.
-The exact process is detailed below, beginning with a short intro.
+The exact process is detailed below, beginning with a short introduction to SimulScan concepts.
 For more information, see the [About SimulScan page](../about).

 -----